-Silver Maple Solar is expected to operate for 30+ years, providing significant economic investment to the community including substantial Shared Revenue Utility Payments for Winnebago and Fond du Lac Counties, the Town of Nekimi, Town of Rosendale, and Town of Eldorado, as well as generating emission-free renewable energy with a minimal impact on communities and local infrastructure.
+Silver Maple Solar is expected to operate for 30+ years, providing significant economic investment to the community, substantial Shared Revenue Utility Payments to the Counties and Towns, and generate emission-free renewable energy with a minimal impact on communities and local infrastructure.

 As a dedicated member of the community, Silver Maple Solar will work hard to earn the trust of our neighbors.
 Our involvement will go well beyond job creation, economic investment, and providing clean, renewable energy.
 We strive to build lasting partnerships with civic leaders, property owner and community organizations.
 Throughout the life of every project, we are involved with we pride ourselves on being fully transparent in our communication and highly responsive to public feedback.

 Silver Maple Solar, LLC is a wholly owned subsidiary of Leeward Renewable Energy, LLC, a leading renewable energy producer dedicated to sustainably powering the future.
 Leeward currently owns and operates 22 renewable energy facilities across nine states, totaling more than 2,000 MW of installed capacity.

 Leeward is a portfolio company of OMERS infrastructure, a preeminent global infrastructure investment arm of OMERs, one of Canada’s largest defined benefit pension plans with over C$105 billion in net assets (as of December 31, 2020)